+- Secure storage of paper HR files lockable, fire proof cabinets

+- Comprehensive ICT policy and procedures

+- Data Transfer procedures

-- Secure storage of paper HR files lockable, fire proof cabinets - Comprehensive ICT policy and procedures - Limiting access to your data on Cascade via hierarchy profiles - Records and Retention policy and procedure
+- Limiting access to your data on Cascade via hierarchy profiles

+- Archive procedures

 Where we share your data with third parties, we request copies of their policies to ensure that your data is held securely and in line with Data Protection requirements.
 Third parties must implement appropriate technical and organisational measures to ensure the security of your data.
-Copies of these policies are available here
+Copies of these policies are available